Converting raw FERC data to SQLite#

 The FoxPro / XBRL derived FERC Form 1 databases include 100+ tables, containing 3000+ columns.

-We recommend using Dagit to execute the ETL as it provides additional functionality for re-execution and viewing dependences.
+We recommend using the Dagster UI to execute the ETL as it provides additional functionality for re-execution and viewing dependences.

-ferc_to_sqlite job will create several outputs that you can
+ferc_to_sqlite job will create several outputs in your

 pudl_output/ferc1_xbrl_taxonomy_metadata.json: A JSON version of the XBRL Taxonomy, containing additional metadata.